Chen-MingChang/pytorch_YOLO_OpenVINO_demo/README.md

 ##	Convert ONNX File to IR File
-After we get ONNX weights file from the last section, we can convert it to IR file with model optimizer.
+After we get ONNX weights file from the last section, we can convert it to IR file with model optimizer. (refer to https://github.com/violet17/yolov5_demo)
 Run the following script to temporarily set OpenVINO environment and variables:

 ```
 $ source /opt/intel/openvino_2021/bin/setupvars.sh
 ```

-We need to specify the output node of the IR when we use model optimizer to convert the *.onnx* model.
+We need to specify the output node of the IR when we use model optimizer to convert the ONNX weights file.
 For example, there are 3 output nodes in yolov5s.onnx that obtained in the previous step.
 We can use Netron to visualize yolov5s.onnx.
 Then we find the output nodes by searching the keyword “Transpose” in Netron.
 After that, we can find the convolution node marked as oval shown in following Figure.
 After double clicking the convolution node, we can read its name “Conv_243”.

 <img src="https://github.com/violet17/yolov5_demo/blob/main/yolov5_output_node_for_stride_8.png" width="70%">